CryptoPlazaHQ/MemoryChain/00_Project_Framework/01_Project_Definition/04_Technical_Architecture_Summary.md

 ### 4. Editing, Approval & Checking Workflow
 *   **Admin Dashboard:** Institutional administrators can view, edit, and approve metadata for uploaded assets.
 *   **Metadata Service:** Backend service manages updates to metadata in the `PostgreSQL` database.
-*   **Verifiable Credentials:** Upon approval, the `Verifiable Credential Service` (backend) interacts with the `Identity & Attestation Layer Provider` to issue verifiable credentials for the asset, linking its CID and approved metadata.
+*   **Verifiable Credentials:** Upon approval, the `Verifiable Credential Service` (backend) interacts with the **"Credentialing Function SDK"** to issue verifiable credentials for the asset, linking its CID and approved metadata.
 *   **Audit Trail:** All significant actions (upload, metadata edit, approval, VC issuance) are recorded, potentially on a `Blockchain Network` for an immutable audit trail.

 ### 5. Semantic Search & Data Interaction